Diabetic Foot Surgery

 Find out more about whether people with diabetes can soak their feet in salt here.

 Diabetes can cause serious foot problems, which can lead to foot or limb loss, deformity, and infection.
-However, it is possible for a person to prevent or minimize many of these problems.
+However, it is possible for a person to prevent or minimize many of this problems.

-While controlling blood sugar by following recommended diabetes treatment plans is the best way to avoid these serious problems, self-care and regular medical checkups can also help prevent problems from developing.
+While controlling blood sugar by following recommended diabetes treatment plans is the best way to avoid this serious problems, self-care and regular medical checkups can also help prevent problems from developing.

 Diabetic Foot ProblemsIf you have diabetes, having too much glucose (aka sugar) in your blood for a long time can cause some serious complications, including foot problems.